TravelSizedLions/grand-cluster-city/curriculum/formalism/syllabus.md

 ## Using this Course as Reference

 If you are largely familiar with mathematical formalism already and just need a reference guide, this course is structured to support that.
-Each field lesson includes quick identification tools and cross-references to help you rapidly navigate between mathematical contexts and resolve notation conflicts in interdisciplinary research.
+Each field lesson includes quick identification tools and cross-references to help you rapidly navigate between mathematical contexts.
+For notation conflicts and disambiguation, see the dedicated reference section which centralizes symbol conflicts across all mathematical fields.